-27 in-kind time for volunteer participants is assumed.
 Action 2024 and 2025 Steps 9.1 Facilitate collaboration between groundwater basins within Los Angeles County to share information, resolve common impediments, and provide consistent guidance that will facilitate increased potential for groundwater recharge and accounting of anticipated and realized benefits provided.
-Share access agreements and permitting processes to streamline outreach, permitting, and access for groundwater facilities Generate list of considerations for recharge including source water quality, recharge infrastructure, monitoring, accounting Identify and distribute to relevant information sharing forums Educate stakeholders at critical milestones to understand agency capabilities and constraints Leverage coordination with USBR Identify key references related to groundwater basin collaboration 9.2 Create a consolidated groundwater basin data platform that highlights geohydrologic interconnections and flows with an information sharing system for use to develop regional storage and groundwater management partnerships.
-Develop a regional groundwater basins data platform with information on potential funding sources for maintenance Collect assumptions and data to develop a mechanism to identify statewide wet year water to build on local efforts 9.3 Facilitate discussions with regulators that will streamline permitting and facilitate further enhancement of groundwater recharge potential.
-Initiate conversation with EPA on recharge project interaction with remediation operable units to maximize recharge and draft language to incorporate into standards Identify barriers and opportunities to streamline Section 404 and Section 408 permitting and initiate conversation with USACE 9.4 Acknowledge Los Angeles County's Flood Control District's Sediment Management Strategic Plan to maximize recharge facility capture and infiltration rates and efforts to remove invasive species to improve groundwater recharge.
+Share access agreements and permitting processes to align and improve outreach, permitting, and access for groundwater facilities Generate list of considerations for recharge including source water quality, recharge infrastructure, monitoring, accounting Identify and distribute to relevant information sharing forums Educate stakeholders at critical milestones to understand agency capabilities and constraints Leverage coordination with USBR Identify key references related to groundwater basin collaboration 9.2 Create a consolidated groundwater basin data platform that highlights geohydrologic interconnections and flows with an information sharing system for use to develop regional storage and groundwater management partnerships.
+Develop a regional groundwater basins data platform with information on potential funding sources for maintenance Collect assumptions and data to develop a mechanism to identify statewide wet year water to build on local efforts Identify at a high resolution the groundwater infiltration rates and storage capacity for the County 9.3 Work collaboratively with regulatory agencies to most effectively advance permitting processes and facilitate further enhancement of groundwater recharge potential.
+Initiate conversation with EPA on recharge project interaction with remediation operable units to maximize recharge and draft language to incorporate into standards Identify barriers and opportunities to improve Section 404 and Section 408 permitting and initiate conversation with USACE 9.4 Acknowledge Los Angeles County Flood Control District's Sediment Management Strategic Plan to maximize recharge facility capture and infiltration rates and efforts to remove invasive species to improve groundwater recharge.
 Mention importance of sediment management through CWP program